awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-mediapackage-packaginggroup-logconfiguration.md

 # AWS::MediaPackage::PackagingGroup LogConfiguration<a name="aws-properties-mediapackage-packaginggroup-logconfiguration"></a>

-Sets a custom AWS CloudWatch log group name for egress logs\.
+Sets a custom Amazon CloudWatch log group name for egress logs\.
 If a log group name isn't specified, the default name is used: /aws/MediaPackage/EgressAccessLogs\.

 ## Syntax<a name="aws-properties-mediapackage-packaginggroup-logconfiguration-syntax"></a>